codepath/android_guides/Creating-Custom-Listeners.md

 Notice that we fire the listener event `listener.onDataLoaded(data)` when the asynchronous network request has completed.
 Whichever callback has been passed by the parent (shown in the previous step) will be fired.

+### Conclusion

+The "listener pattern" is a very powerful Java pattern that can be used to emit events to a single parent in order to communicate important information asynchronously.
+This can be used to **move complex logic out of adapters**, **create useful abstractions for your code** or **communicate from a fragment to your activities**.

 ## Callback Approaches

 There are several different ways to pass a listener callback into the child object: